AI governance for healthcare in Aotearoa that protects patients and practitioners.

 Healthcare AI governance in Aotearoa New Zealand cannot be separated from the imperative to improve hauora Māori health outcomes and address the persistent health inequities experienced by Māori communities.
 AI systems deployed without cultural governance risk perpetuating or deepening these disparities through biased algorithms, unrepresentative training data, or decision-making processes that do not account for the social determinants of health that disproportionately affect Māori whānau.

 Te Tiriti o Waitangi creates obligations for the health system to actively protect Māori health and wellbeing.
-When healthcare organisations deploy AI, these Treaty obligations extend to the governance of those systems.
-This means ensuring Māori health data is governed according to Māori data sovereignty principles, that algorithms are tested for bias against Māori populations specifically, that clinical AI tools are validated for effectiveness across diverse New Zealand populations, and that Māori communities have meaningful input into how AI is used in the delivery of their healthcare.
+When healthcare organisations deploy AI, these Treaty obligations extend to the governance of those systems: Māori health data governed according to Māori data sovereignty principles, algorithms tested for bias against Māori populations specifically, clinical AI tools validated for effectiveness across diverse New Zealand populations, and Māori communities given meaningful input into how AI is used in the delivery of their healthcare.

-Our team helps healthcare organisations build AI governance that centres hauora Māori and health equity alongside clinical safety, privacy compliance, and regulatory requirements.
-This is not a separate workstream but an integral dimension of responsible healthcare AI governance in Aotearoa New Zealand.
+We help healthcare organisations build AI governance that centres hauora Māori and health equity alongside clinical safety, privacy compliance, and regulatory requirements.
+Not a separate workstream, but an integral dimension of responsible healthcare AI governance in Aotearoa.

 No single framework covers healthcare AI in New Zealand.
-Organisations must navigate Medsafe, the Health Information Privacy Code 2020, the Privacy Act 2020, the Code of Health and Disability Services Consumers' Rights, and Treaty of Waitangi obligations simultaneously.
-Our consultants help you address all of these requirements through integrated governance.
+Organisations must satisfy Medsafe, the Health Information Privacy Code 2020, the Privacy Act 2020, the Code of Health and Disability Services Consumers' Rights, and Treaty of Waitangi obligations simultaneously.

 Medsafe